-During command submission, parties can currently resolve the contract ids of divulged contracts.
-This is mutually incompatible with the pruning behaviour described above.
-Daml code that may end up running on pruned participants should therefore never rely on that behaviour.
+During command submission, parties can fetch divulged contracts.
+This is incompatible with the pruning behaviour described above which allows participant operators to reclaim storage space by pruning divulged contracts.
+Daml code running on pruned participants should therefore never rely on existence of divulged contracts prior to or at the pruning offset.
+Instead, such applications MUST ensure re-divulgence of the used contracts.